 4. Island -Island enables apps to be cloned and used in a sandboxed environment to isolate them from accessing personal data.
 It is also very useful for sandboxing APK’s that may need to be installed direct outside of the play store

 5. ProtonVPN – ProtonVPN is from the same company that make the secure ProtonMail.
 It is a free VPN that does not record browsing history, and does not sell data to third parties, and is completely free and unrestricted.
+You can find other premium VPN providers to protect Android devices here.

 And of course we would be remiss in not throwing our own App into the mix, The File Fabric multi-cloud file manager.
 The File Fabric App requires a File Fabric Account and can be used with existing file storage services, such as Amazon S3, Azure etc, to securely share objects/files via a URL that can be set to require passwords, time expiry, download limits etc. File access is audited track and the App can be used to upload and encrypt files directly from a phone or tablet.